ONSdigital/ons-schema-definitions/docs/electronic_questionnaire_to_data_exchange.rst

     The datetime of the first answer saved in a survey submitted_at
-    The datetime of submission by the respondent. metadata
+    The datetime of submission by the respondent. launch_language_code
+    The language code that the questionnaire was launched with (e.g. "en") submission_language_code
+    The language code that was being used on submission (e.g. "en") metadata
     user_id
       The respondent user_id as specified by the respondent management system in use.